 Interpersonal effectiveness skills help us to become more effective in our interpersonal engagments, reducing the strain or suffering brought on by these interactions.

 Emotion regulation skills help people interact with their emotions more skillfully.
 You learn to become less stuck in thinking, feeling, and experiencing when it is not helpful or not factual.

 Reality acceptance skills help people cope better with painful occurrences in their life that they cannot change.
 The truth is, every single person over the course of their life will experience painful events or circumstances that they have little or no control over.

-These skills teach us how to endure pain more skillfully and learn to suffer less.
-Learning to deal skillfully with what we can not change is one of the most challenging and most empowering skill sets a person can learn in life.
+Together, these skills teach us how to endure pain more skillfully and learn to suffer less.
+Learning to deal skillfully with what we can not change is one of the most challenging, yet most empowering, skill sets a person can learn in life.

 Skills Training Designed to Address Real Life Experience

 The principles of DBT come from Marsha Linehan’s own struggles with mental health.
 In a New York Times article from 2011, she described how her own treatment and recovery inspired the development of DBT.
 For many, the groundedness and practicality of DBT are legitimated by its origins in a sufferer’s own life.